Spread Betting Strategy Guide (PDF)

 Spread betting with leverage is a very popular kind of betting.
 It is used by traders or investors to bet on the result of an event.
 To clarify more, they speculate on whether the price of a financial instrument will increase or decrease with spread bets.
-Moreover, spread betting is like the CFDs trading.
+Moreover, the spread betting Strategy is similar to the CFDs Trading Strategy.
 As it is a type of derivative that trades in the OTC market.
 Besides, you can trade spread betting on any financial markets, such as currencies, shares, commodities, indices, etc. In this course, we will define what spread betting is, how it works, what is its components, and its benefits and drawbacks.

 What is spread betting ?

-Besides, spread being is a tax-efficient method to speculate on the price of major financial instruments.
-Most traders use spread betting because they can trade whenever they want, when the market is dropping as well as growing.
+Besides, the spread is a tax-efficient method to speculate on the price of major financial instruments based on specific trading Strategy.
+Most traders use spread betting because they can trade whenever they want when the market is dropping as well as growing.
 Furthermore, others employ them to diversify, as the spread betting work on any type of market.

 How does spread betting work ?